-One of the biggest complaints with kamados is that they’re so heavy duty that they’re too heavy to shift, including opening their (ridiculously) heavy lids.
+One of the biggest complaints with Kamados is that they’re so heavy-duty that they’re too heavy to move around.
+Even down to opening their (ridiculously) heavy lids.

-Not so with the Kamado Joe.
+Not so with the Kamado Joe Classic.
 They’ve created a lid that they’ve named the Air Lift Hinge.
-This hydraulic system means that the lid is far easier to lift and shut, and will stay exactly where you left it… even half shut.
+This hydraulic system means that the lid is far easier to lift and shut.
+Not only this but it will stay just where you left it… even half shut.

 This hydraulic system means that the lid has in effect become 96% lighter.
 This means no slamming shut and no painful accidents.

 It has an impressive 406 square inches of total cooking space.
-This is extremely good for a kamado.
+This is excellent for a kamado.

-Smokers of all kinds are sometimes prone to being exposed to the elements, but the kamado has a fantastic top vent that helps to eliminate some of this risk.
+Smokers of all kinds are prone to being exposed to the elements, but the Kamado Joe has a fantastic top vent that helps to eliminate some of this risk.
 It has a wind and rain-proof design that helps keep your vent settings just how you want.

-All in all this is a truly exceptional piece of gear that anyone of any skill level would be happy to own.
-It’s reliable, durable, and extremely effective at cooking food in the traditional kamado way.
+All in all this is an exceptional piece of gear that anyone of any skill level would be happy to own.
+It’s reliable, durable, and effective at cooking food in the traditional kamado way.
 An excellent kamado grill.

-With cooking size being a primary concern for people looking to make the leap from traditional gas or charcoal grills, Primo have made a kamado that’s a fantastic compromise.
+Cooking area is a big concern for people looking to make the leap from traditional gas or charcoal barbecue.
+Luckily, Primo have come up with a fantastic compromise.

-Yes it means that you can fit in much more food, but it also means that you can employ different cooking zones on your grill surface.
-Two-zone cooking is key to good BBQ, and the larger the zones the better.
-Fortunately, Primo’s grill gives you the opportunity to do just this.
+Sure, it means that you can fit in much more food.
+But what I really love is that it also lets you get to grips with different cooking zones.
+Two-zone cooking is the key to good BBQ, and the larger the zones the better.

 You can place your coals under one half of your grill grates to provide direct heat, and then have none below the other to create non-direct heat.
 This is fantastic for using the ambient temperature of the grill to cook meat like you would with an oven, before then searing it above direct heat to give it that unmistakable barbecue finish and flavor.

 It’s not all about the cooking space though.
-The grill is made with heavy duty ceramic, giving you a smoker chamber that boasts excellent heat retention.
-The downside of this is a grill that is extremely heavy.
+The grill is made with heavy-duty ceramic, giving you a smoker chamber that boasts excellent heat retention.
+The downside of this is that it does make the grill heavy.
 But, hey, if we wanted something lightweight then we wouldn’t get a kamado.

-The Primo Oval XL is a worthy runner up.
-Offering an almost arrogant amount of space, with a heavy duty insulting shell, it’s a serious bit of cooking equipment that even the most seasoned of cooks will love using.
+The Primo Oval XL is a worthy runner-up.
+It offers an amount of space that borders on insane, and a heavy-duty shell to give you excellent insulation.
+It’s a serious bit of cooking equipment that even the most seasoned of cooks will love using.

-Weber have long been held as the gold standard for charcoal grilling, and one of their first forays into kamado cooking doesn’t disappoint.
+Weber has long been held as the gold standard for charcoal grilling.
+They have made reliable and high-quality grills again and again.
+So we’re glad to say that one of their first attempts at kamado cooking doesn’t disappoint.

 One of the first things that will strike you is the appearance of the Summit.
-It looks far more like one Weber’s own gas grills (like the Performer Deluxe than it does a kamado.
+It looks far more like one Weber’s own gas grills than an egg-shaped ceramic one.

 However, this packs in more than enough to warrant a place among kamado grills.